moritzheiber/apprentice/README.md

 ## Goodies

+### Init-script
-I've included an (untested) init.d script which you may use in order to start Apprentice at boot time.
+I've included an init.d script, `ruby-apprentice.init` which you may use in order to start Apprentice at boot time.
+The init-script needs a file named `ruby-apprentice` inside the directory `/etc/defaults/`.
+An example file is included with the repository, aptly named `ruby-apprentice.default`.

+    $ mv ruby-apprentice.init /etc/init.d/ruby-apprentice
+    $ chmod +x /etc/init.d/ruby-apprentice
+    $ mv ruby-apprentice.defaults /etc/defaults/

+Now you just need to add the relevant information for starting Apprentice.
+The defaults file is pretty self explanatory.

 ## TODO